HaitiOfficial Name: Republic of Haiti

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 As with other countries that have significant poverty, it is important for travelers to exercise a high degree of caution throughout the country.
-Keep valuables well hidden, ensure possessions are not left in parked vehicles, use private transportation, alternate your travel routes, and keep doors and windows in homes and vehicles closed and locked.
-You should avoid all night-time travel due to poor road conditions and increased criminal activity after dark.
+Keep valuables hidden, ensure possessions are not left in parked vehicles, use private transportation, alternate your travel routes, and keep doors and windows in homes and vehicles closed and locked.
 Remain alert for suspicious onlookers when entering and exiting banks, as criminals often watch and subsequently attack bank customers.
 Avoid withdrawals of large amounts of cash.
+You should avoid night-time travel due to poor road conditions and increased criminal activity after dark.

 Criminal perpetrators often operate in groups of two to four individuals, and may occasionally be confrontational and gratuitously violent.
 Criminals sometimes will seriously injure or kill those who resist their attempts to commit crime.
 In robberies or home invasions, it is not uncommon for the assailants to beat or shoot the victim in order to limit the victim's ability to resist.
 If an armed individual demands the surrender of a vehicle or other valuables, we recommend that you comply.
 This recommendation also applies in the event of a kidnapping.
 Exercise caution at all times and review basic personal security procedures frequently.